 In 1972 he created his own experimental animated sequence called "French Windows" and set it to the song "One of These Days," the opening track for Pink Floyd's 1971 album Meddle.
 The piece was aired on BBC's "The Old Grey Whistle Test" television show and quickly caught the attention of the band.

-Ian was then commissioned by Pink Floyd to create synchronized animated sequences to be projected on stage during live concert performances.
-These include "Speak to Me," "Time," and "On the Run." all tracks on the blockbuster album Dark Side of the Moon.
+Ian was then commissioned by Pink Floyd to create synchronized animated sequences for specific tracks, which would be projected on stage during live concert performances.
+He created unique animations for "Speak to Me," "Time," and "On the Run," all tracks on the blockbuster album Dark Side of the Moon.

 Ian’s animation was the first ever synchronised interpretation of Pink Floyd music - ushering in a new era of concert performances not just for the band but for rock music as a whole.
 His ground-breaking visuals were projected onto the famous circular screen – aka Mr Screen – at Wembley Arena in 1974.
 Following a euphoric reaction from the audience, Pink Floyd toured the world with his animation.